 Cocaine addiction: get help

-You don't have to be taking cocaine, or crack cocaine, every day to be addicted to it.
-One sign of addiction is that you have tried to cut down or stop but can't.
+You do not have to be taking cocaine, or crack cocaine, every day to be addicted to it.
+A sign of addiction is that you've tried to cut down or stop but are unable to.

 There are effective treatments available to help you stop.